• Skip to primary navigation

 Deer-resistant, Drought-tolerant, Flowers, Heat-tolerant, Low maintenance, Native Plants

-If you're looking for a plant-it-and-forget-it type of plant that still produces lots of flowers AND attracts pollinators, then look no further than the black-eyed Susan (Rudbeckia hirta).
-This easy-to-grow wildflower is found throughout North America where you can find it alongside roads, in grassy openings and prairies, and even along the edge …
+Black-eyed Susan is My Favorite Plant-It-And-Forget-It Flower: If you're looking for a plant-it-and-forget-it type of plant that still produces lots of flowers AND attracts pollinators, then look no further than the black-eyed Susan (Rudbeckia hirta).
+This easy-to-grow wildflower is found throughout North America, alongside roads, in grassy …

-Continue Reading about My Favorite Plant-It-And-Forget-It Flower: Black-eyed Susan
+Continue Reading about How to Grow Black-eyed Susan

-Cast iron plant flower
+Cast iron plant and liriope edged with bricks

 Flowers, Ground Cover

-Continue Reading about The Unique (and Rare) Flowers of the Cast Iron Plant
+Continue Reading about The Rarely Seen Cast Iron Plant Flower

 Japanese Honeysuckle vs Native Honeysuckle Vine